Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Initial Data

 In addition to the required singular longitudinal component of $\tilde M_{ij}$, there are nonsingular longitudinal components as well.
 These extra nonsingular components are removed by the inclusion of $(\tilde{\mathbb{L}} b)_{i j}$ (see, e.g., \cite{Pfeiffer:2002xz, AlcubierreBook2008}).

-In order to deal with the puncture singularities, we introduce attenuation functions to both modify the background metric and mean curvature, as well as modify the singular source terms inside the horizons themselves.
-The first type of attenuation, which is consistent with the constraints everywhere, is used in the superposition of the background conformal metrics and has the form,
+In order to deal with the puncture singularities, we introduce modifications (in the form of attenuation functions) to both the background metric and the mean curvature, as well as modifications to the singular source terms inside the horizons themselves.
+The first type of modification is consistent with the Einstein constraint equations everywhere and has the form,

 where